 The SOA conducts experience studies to provide actuaries with robust data that can be used for pricing and reserving.
 Experience studies have been undertaken for the major product lines of life insurance companies, as well as for more specialized financial products and subsidiary benefits.
 The SOA also sponsors continuing studies of the experience of public and private sector pension plans.
 Many of the SOA's studies have been conducted on a recurring basis over an extended period of time.
-Usually, the process includes study feasibility, study design, data vendor/researcher selection, data collection, data validation and aggregation, data analysis, report development, and report publication and closure.
+Usually, the process includes study feasibility, study design, data vendor/researcher selection, data collection, data validation and aggregation, data analysis, report development and report publication and closure.

 Topics of research undertaken by the SOA are aligned with the practice area expertise and work experience of the individual research committees.
 These research committees develop ideas and oversee the process leading to publication of reports.
-Historically, research topics were broadly categorized by the Fellow of the Society of Actuary tracks.
-To further leverage the research the SOA has traditionally conducted, the SOA Board approved in October 2017 the introduction of five strategic research programs.
+Historically, research topics were broadly categorized by the Fellow of the Society of Actuaries tracks.
+To further leverage the research work the SOA has traditionally conducted, the SOA Board approved in October 2017 the introduction of five strategic research programs.
 The advantage of the programs is to take a more holistic approach to select research themes resulting in even more impactful information and enhancement of the reputation of actuaries.
-Moreover, the programs are intended to raise awareness of the skillset of actuaries to the general public and continue to demonstrate the thought leadership of the SOA.
+Moreover, the programs are intended to raise awareness of the skill set of actuaries to the general public and continue to demonstrate the thought leadership of the SOA.
 And they will help to make actuaries even more relevant in an evolving society.
-They include practice research and experience studies as appropriate.
+They include practice research and experience studies, as appropriate.
 These five strategic research programs, to be launched one at a time, include the following research themes:

 - Aging and retirement.
 Reviews the societal impact of aging populations and the solutions for mitigating risks. - Actuarial innovation and technology.
-Highlights the evolution of technology as it applies to the actuarial profession, industry and population trends. - Mortality and longevity.
-Examines the factors impacting models and mortality predictions, and the analysis of longevity trends. - Health care costs.
-Focuses on the forces that shape health care cost and utilization, and the changes over time. - Catastrophe and climate.
+Highlights the evolution of technology as it applies to the actuarial profession, industry and population trends.

+- Mortality and longevity.
+Examines the factors impacting models and mortality predictions, as well as the analysis of longevity trends. - Health care costs.
+Focuses on the forces that shape health care cost and utilization and the changes over time. - Catastrophe and climate.
 Studies climate trends and their impact on extreme and catastrophic events.

-In addition to the strategic research programs, there are other ways research is conducted by the SOA.
-Going forward there will be a special pool of funding for research that meets the needs of current events from all areas of practice in which members of the SOA are involved.
-Examples of current events would include research performed to better understand aspects of principle-based reserves and new developments to the Affordable Care Act (commonly referred to as Obamacare).
+In addition to the strategic research programs, there are other ways that research is conducted by the SOA.
+Going forward, a special pool of funding will be established for research that meets the needs of current events from all areas of practice in which members of the SOA are involved.
+Examples of current events would include research performed to better understand aspects of principle-based reserves and new developments on the Affordable Care Act (commonly referred to as Obamacare).
 In addition, SOA sections will continue to sponsor research for the benefit of their members and other audiences.
-This is what the Investment Section has done and will do through the Committee on Finance Research and the Section Council.
-Lastly, the SOA also supports academic research through a grant program.
+This is what the JRMS has done and will do through the JRMSRC.